livepeer/go-livepeer/doc/ai-subnet.md

          -ethOrchAddr <MAIN_ORCH_ETH_ADDRESS>
     ```

-While most flags found in this command are similar to those used when running [Mainnet transcoding Orchestrator](https://docs.livepeer.org/references/go-livepeer/cli-reference), there are four AI-specific flags to note when setting up your Mainnet AI Subnet Orchestrator **on-chain** using docker:
+While most flags found in this command are similar to those used when running [Mainnet transcoding Orchestrator](https://docs.livepeer.org/references/go-livepeer/cli-reference), there are four AI-specific flags to note when setting up your Mainnet AI Subnet Orchestrator **on-chain** using Docker:

 -   `-ethAcctAddr`: This flag specifies the Ethereum address of your _Mainnet AI Subnet_ Orchestrator.
 -   `-ethOrchAddr`: This flag specifies the Ethereum address of your _Mainnet Transcoding Network_ Orchestrator.